danchoi/hulu_automuter/README.markdown

 ## Tips

-If you don't want to keep changing your web browser proxy settings back and forth when you want to use Hulu Automuter and then return to normal web browsing, try one of these tips:
+If you don't want to keep changing your web browser proxy settings manually when you want to use Hulu Automuter and then return to normal web browsing, try one of these tips:

 * See if your browser or your OS has a "Create Location" feature that lets you